stevenaeola/gitpitch/prog/git_branch/README.md

 - If your PR wasn't chosen you might want to remove that branch
 - Switch to master `git checkout master`
 - Pull the changes from upstream `git pull upstream`
-- Create new issue branch and follow the same process
+- Repeat new issue branch/commit/push/PR